section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 status: publish
 published: true
 url: /engineering-education/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/
-title: Implementing AWS S3 functionalities on a Node.js GraphQL API
+title: Implementing AWS S3 Functionalities on a Node.js GraphQL API
 description: In this article, we will cover the process of working with AWS S3 on a Node.js Graphql API.
 Node.js SDK (Software Development Kit) from AWS enables one to access functionalities offered by the platform, from a Node.js application.
 author: kennedy-mwangi
 date: 2021-03-22T00:00:00-12:00